 Also at this intersection on 11th Avenue South is the natural grocery and café, Golden Temple Health Foods (1901 11th Ave.
 S.; 205-933-6333).
 Located in the same building as Golden Temple is the Birmingham Festival Theatre (1901 ½ 11th Ave.
 S.; 205-933-2383), where plays have been performed since the 1970s.
 The theater is on the second floor of the building.
 You enter by going around the corner to the side of the building next to the post office.
 You will be on 19th Street and at this point walking uphill enough to make a street-level entrance to the upper floor.
 From the theater, continue walking up the hill on 19th Street South to find St. Mary’s-On-the-Highlands Episcopal Church (1910 12th Ave.
 S.; 205-933-1140), established in 1887.

 Interesting Cobb Lane

 Southside has its own cobblestone street, Cobb Lane.
 To find it from St. Mary’s-On-the-Highands, walk east on 12th Avenue South one block to 20th Alley, turn right and walk one more block.
 Look for the brick-lined lane ahead and slightly to your right.
-This is Cobb Lane, a street narrow and short enough to make it fun to walk and discover several establishments including the Blue Monkey Lounge (1318 Cobb Ln.; 205-933-9222), which claims to be Birmingham’s oldest martini bar.
+This is Cobb Lane, a street narrow and short enough to make it fun to walk while discovering several local establishments.

 Music and More